Phylum: Basidiomycota Class: Agaricomycetes Order: Agaricales Family: Hydnangiaceae

 If you’re under Pine trees and see something that you think could be a Laccaria, look for these details –

 If you find a mushroom under Pine trees that fits all of the above requirements, you’ve got yourself a Laccaria!
+They’re usually in the same area as Saffron Milk Caps, Slippery Jacks and False Truffles.

 For reference, they’re listed on page 102 of ‘A field guide to Australian Fungi’ by Bruce Fuhrer.